 #7 Get OEM components

-This means that you are getting manufacturer made parts and not replicas.
+This means that you are getting manufacturer-made parts and not replicas.
 Generic parts may cost less, but you cannot really tell if they are the best quality.
 Although you save money in the short term with generic parts, it’s not really a deal if they have to be replaced again in a few years.
+To ensure the longevity of your equipment, it’s essential to hire a diesel engine mechanic correctly who can source and install high-quality parts.

 #8 Keep your car records on hand

-Put these records in the glove compartment in your car for easy access.
+Put these records in the glove compartment of your car for easy access.
 Auto repair professionals likely will want to see those records.
 They aid in speeding up the diagnosing process.

 Emergency Tips